Place Dalida: Description

 The square is on the large corner of two picturesque Montmartre streets, the Rue Girardon and the Rue de l'Abreuvoir.
 The Rue Girardon spreads from south to the north and it connects with the Rue de l'Abreuvoir.
 From that point, the Rue de l'Abreuvoir spreads in a west–east direction, a configuration that makes an L-shaped street.

 The square is approximately 19 × 13 m and is completely surrounded by houses.

 Three trees surround the bronze bust which is atop five blocks of cut granite.
 The bust was sculpted by the French artist Aslan.
-On the highest stone block on the statue, one underneath the bust, there is an engraved plague saying; "YOLANDA GIGLIOTTI, dite DALIDA, chanteuse comédienne, 1933–1987" (English: "YOLANDA GIGLIOTTI, known as DALIDA, singer actress, 1933–1987").
+On the highest stone block on the statue, one underneath the bust, there is an engraved plaque saying; "YOLANDA GIGLIOTTI, dite DALIDA, chanteuse comédienne, 1933–1987" (English: "YOLANDA GIGLIOTTI, known as DALIDA, singer actress, 1933–1987").